Simple Sautéed Kale

 Kale is among the most nutrient-dense foods on the planet.
 Raw kale can be bitter and frankly quite too chewy so eating it raw is no fun.
 Sauteed (and massaging) tenderizes the kale’s tough fibres and reduces the bitterness, and when sautéed with flavourful ingredients, the kale takes on the delicious flavours.

 A simple way to enjoy your kale and don’t be afraid to experiment.
 Some of the best recipes that our grandmas made came from experimenting.
 Why not add some kale to any of the dishes you currently make and see how it turns out.
 You just never know what the next big kale craze will be, but it might be you that starts a new trend!

 - 1 lb kale (450 g), chopped and coarse stalks removed.

 - ½ cup (125 ml) low-sodium chicken or vegetable stock

 - 3 tsp red wine vinegar

 - ¼ tsp sea salt

-Make a small spot in the bottom of the pan and add 1 tbsp of olive oil, allowing it to heat up before adding the garlic.
-Let it cook for 1-2 minutes before stirring into the kale.
+Make a small spot in the bottom of the pan.
+Add 1 tbsp of olive oil, allowing it to heat up before adding the garlic.
+Let it cook for 1-2 minutes before stirring the kale.
 Add the red pepper flakes and vinegar, stirring well.
 Taste and add salt if necessary (depending on your stock, it might be salty enough).

 A single cup of raw kale (about 67 grams or 2.4 ounces) contains